Car Accident Lawyer Barrie

 Although not a legal obligation, you should call your lawyer for a free consultation to discuss your legal rights.
 A personal injury lawyer Barrie ensures your legal rights are fully protected and that the insurers do not attempt to take advantage of your rights.

 Enlisting the services of a car accident lawyer in Barrie is particularly important if you have been injured or you have work or family commitments.
 Some claims end up in court.
-At Grillo Barristers, we know which cases should go to trial and those that should be settled out-of-court and we will guide you through the legal process accordingly.
+At Grillo Law, we know which cases should go to trial and those that should be settled out-of-court and we will guide you through the legal process accordingly.

 Call us today on (416) 614-6000 for a free consultative session.